Colorado lawmakers advance bill to tackle Colorado’s prison capacity issues

 That was in a ballot measure approved by voters in 2024, Carson noted.
 He said his amendment would send a message that voters have said they’re not interested in continual efforts to promote more early release.

 Weissman said the amendment would not only gut the bill’s language on earned time but also the current state law.
-Gonzales added that amendments like that are why the state needs two more private prisons.
+Gonzales added that amendments, such as the one Carson offered, are why the state needs two more private prisons.

 The amendment was rejected.